jrkerns/pylinac/docs/source/installation.rst

 See the numpy/scipy installation `instructions <http://docs.scipy.org/doc/numpy/user/install.html>`_ if you don't yet have them.

 Optional dependencies:

  * mpld3 >= 0.2 -- For making interactive HTML plots.

 To use the pylinac console script a few additional dependencies are needed:

  * watchdog
  * click
  * pyyaml
  * yagmail (only if email settings are configured)

- To install these console dependencies in one go run ``pip install pylinac[console]``.
+To install these console dependencies in one go, run ``pip install pylinac[console]``.
 Otherwise, install them individually.

 I'm new to Python
 -----------------